-As stated in the previous section, the Company's investment asset portfolio may be impacted as a result of the ongoing threat of global recession due to COVID-19.
+As stated in the previous section, the Atlas Group's investment asset portfolio may be impacted as a result of the ongoing threat of global recession due to COVID-19.
 During February 2022 a political crisis developed in Ukraine seeing sanctions on Russia and the soaring price of energy supplies potentially impacting global economies.

-It had been noted by the board that during January 2022 a market downward adjustment from the positive close at year end 2021 has been experienced by the Company for fair value of the investment portfolio.
-The results for February 2022 have also confirmed this trend which have also been impacted by the crisis in Ukraine.
+It had been noted by the board that during January 2022 a market downward adjustment from the positive close at year end 2021 has been experienced by the Group for fair value of the investment portfolio.
+The results for the first quarter 2022 have also confirmed this trend which has also been impacted by the crisis in Ukraine.

 The Board will continue to monitor the short term impact of this latest global crisis and will positively react by interacting with the executive and investment managers to prudently protect the investment portfolio from further potential diminutions in the medium term.
-This action will also include shock scenarios in this regard intended to assess further the strength of the Company's financial position in sustaining this potential threat.
+This action will also include shock scenarios in this regard intended to assess further the strength of the Group's financial position in sustaining this potential threat.

-Atlas has in the past carried out stress and scenario testing on its investments and assessed the impact such economic conditions will have on its financial projections.
-When considering stress and scenario testing carried out as part of the Company's ORSA (Own Risk Solvency Assessment) process on its market and capital positions, the Directors consider that Atlas is able to withstand potential longer term adverse impact on its assets.
-The Company continues to monitor underlying insurance operations by line of business, including the potential for reduced premium or increased claims exposure for certain lines of business at the same time.
+Atlas Group has in the past carried out stress and scenario testing on its investments and assessed the impact adverse economic conditions have on its financial projections.
+When considering stress and scenario testing carried out as part of the Atlas Group's ORSA (Own Risk Solvency Assessment) process on its market and capital positions, the Directors consider that the Group is able to withstand potential longer term adverse impact on its assets.

+The Group continues to monitor the Solo Undertaking's insurance operations by line of business, including the potential for reduced premium or increased claims exposure for certain lines of business at the same time.
 In the light of the current Ukrainian crisis it has also been reported in the media that western countries and their allies can expect a heightened level of cyber risk and more frequent attacks against them.
-In this respect Atlas continues to monitor closely the insurance operations of its Core and Cellular operations.
-Atlas considers that its reinsurance strategy and the current high grade quality of its reinsurance panel protects the Company from material exposure to such risks.
+In this respect the Atlas Group continues to monitor closely the insurance operations of the PCC's Core and Cellular operations.
+The Group considers that its reinsurance strategy and the current high grade quality of its reinsurance panel protects the PCC from material exposure to such risks.
 The downgrading of reinsurers cannot be excluded for these events.